Materials-Data-Science-and-Informatics/fair-python-cookiecutter/{{ cookiecutter.__project_slug }}/docs/dev_guide.md

-Before the project can be released to PyPI or Test PyPI the first time, first a [pending publisher](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/) must be added in the PyPI account of the main project maintainer, using `release.yml` as the requested *workflow name*.
+Before the project can be released to PyPI or Test PyPI the first time, first a [pending publisher](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/) must be added in the PyPI account of the main project maintainer, **using `release.yml` as the requested _workflow name_**.

+!!! note
+    It is important to use the correct workflow name, otherwise the workflow will fail!

 Once this is done, set the corresponding option (`to_pypi` / `to_test_pypi`) to `true` in the `publish` job in `ci.yml` to enable the corresponding publication target.